Patternslib/Patterns/demo/collapsible/documentation.md

 The markup structure for a collapsible is very simple: the first child of an element with the `pat-collapsible` class will be used as the triggering element and will always be visible.
-All further child will be part of the content.
+All further children will be part of the content.

 The trigger element will get a `open` or `closed` class which indicates